supremeimposter/My-Vault/DatabaseManagementSystem/SQL/Structured Query Language.md

 	1. Data Definition sub-Language (DDL) - deals with schema
 	2. Data Manipulation sub-Language (DML) - deals with data (tuples) and querying

+> [!check] SQL-92 Standard is important for GATE Exam rather than practical DBMS standard.

 ## SQL vs Relational Model
 - SQL is different from [[Relational Model]]